WHAT WE DO

 Our membership includes residents of both New Hampshire and Vermont, and activities occur in both states as well.

-All are welcome to attend our monthly Excomm meetings, at which we discuss our future plans and much more.
-Our next meeting will be at 6:30 pm on Tuesday July 18 at Howe Library in Hanover, NH.
+All are welcome to attend our monthly Excom meetings, at which we discuss our future plans and much more.
+Our next meeting will be at 6:30 pm on Tuesday October 19 at the Kilton Library in West Lebanon, NH.

 For website questions, please contact Peter Hope, firstname.lastname@example.org.